infews/ddt_ruby_springs/doc/bdd_presentation.md

 ---

-> _How do you write BDD specs that make revisiting the past easy?_
+> _How do you write BDD specs that make it easy to revisit the past?_

+^ Tests are a product.

+^ And they deserve to be designed well, just like any product.

+^ Who is the user?

 ---